sheanmassey/sheanmassey.github.io/sysadmin-notes/index.md

 layout: post
 ---

-# Random notes from a developer playing the role of a Windows Sysadmin
+# Random notes from a developer pretending to be a Windows Sysadmin

 Over the past year I've been responsible for all the IT tasks in a classic Microsoft environment for a small company (<40 users).
 Upon my arrival I was introduced for the first time to MS Exchange Server and MS Active Directory.
 As a Linux and FOSS